 We were remarkably fortunate with our experience in tourism as our clients were, without exception, interesting and interested in Oman.
-Frequently experts in a field which has resonance in Oman, they enabled us to learn from them as they explored the country, I of course hope the also learnt from us..
+Frequently experts in a field which has resonance in Oman, they enabled us to learn from them as they explored the country, I of course hope they also learnt from us.

 I am privileged to have worked with probably the finest Travel Companies in the world - and lead tours in the MENA region .
 A regular client wanted to visit Yemen, that small push got me to travel in an extraordinary land as I pre-planned the visit.
 On several occasions, I travelled as ‘guest lecturer’ by small cruise ship between Salalah and Bahrain.
 The additional perspectives of these neighbouring coastal states helped illuminate Oman much more.

 Dealing directly with clients also meant that they needed some sort of reassurance regarding the company they might deal, most especially with the uncertainty after the financial crisis in 2008.
 I required 100% advance payment on a booking, as we provided tailor-made programs for our clients and therefore not only organised our business around each arrival but each hotel, of course, expected us as their client to honour booking payments.
-Local reputation in a small market doesn’t travel as far as our clients were coming from, so a blog was started about my own humdrum existence.
+Local reputation in a small market doesn’t travel as far the country as our own clients were coming from, so a blog was started about my own humdrum existence.
 That was the start of this blog, and I added writing about Oman for various publications .